sustainable-computing-io/kepler-doc/docs/design/metrics.md

 - **kepler_node_platform_joules_total** (Counter)
    This metric represents the total energy consumption of the host.

-    The vast majority of moderboards have a energy consumption sensor that can be accessed via the acpi or ipmi kernel.
+    The vast majority of motherboards have a energy consumption sensor that can be accessed via the acpi or ipmi kernel.
     This sensor reports the energy consumption of the entire system.
     In addition, some processor architectures support the RAPL platform domain (PSys) which is the energy consumed by the "System on a chipt" (SOC).